MohitShridhar/genima/README.md

 ```

 **Note:** If you have old RLBench datasets, they won't work with Genima.
 You need [RLBench](https://github.com/stepjam/RLBench) `master` up until [this commit](https://github.com/stepjam/RLBench/commit/4c35bc6351986a1baa6c97ab7b8fcf99395a6a17) to save joint poses.

+OR

+Download pre-generated datasets from [GDrive](https://rclone.org/drive/) using rclone.

 ### 2. Render joints as spheres